Graduate Students & Academic Visitors

 (e) be an individual whose native language is Japanese

-For nine or twelve months, beginning in October or April.
+For nine or twelve months, beginning in October 2017; requests to begin an award in April will be considered depending on circumstances.

 Amount of Award